private-facts/pybites-2025-summer-of-code/README.md

 - find a link
 - try it
 - If fails, write it down
+    - Only looking for Error 404, since other kinds of codes other than 200 (like 301 - Permanently Moved) seemed to work.
+    - Follow-up question: Are there other codes besides 404 that indicate dead links?
+    - Follow-up question: Do we want to flag other codes (like 301) that work, but aren't in the 200 range in some way?

 ✅ Export results in CSV/JSON (and maybe even PDF!)